Tchase44/Simon-project1/README.md

 So the code is a bit messy but i did my best to comment so one can fallow along.

 CSS design was to make the game as simple and as self explainitory as possible.
 I found inspiration for the hard mode style after hex-grid games.
-I found a few tutorials of making hexagons with pure css and used relative positioning to get every thing pixel perfect
+I found a few tutorials of making hexagons with pure css and used relative positioning to get every hexagon in pixel perfect placement.

 ## INSTALLATION INSTRUCTIONS